 Are you not seeing the data and results from HubSpot that you'd hoped for?
 The solution... organize your CRM System!
 In this blog, learn how cleaning up the engine of your digital presence will get you the most out of your powerful marketing, sales, and customer service platform.

 One of the best pieces of advice I've ever received is: “By reducing the clutter of things, we refocus to what matters.”

 The person who gave me this advice wasn’t actually talking about HubSpot - it was Marie Kondo discussing tidying up a garage - but I still think the ethos of staying organized applies to our lives, our work, and using a software like HubSpot to grow your business.

 The fact is... it's easy to try and use HubSpot without first developing a strategy and thinking through the systems, processes, and data you have about your business.

-By doing this, you end up with a messy, disorganized system with duplicates contacts and companies, drop down menus with options that don’t make sense and random contact properties.
+By doing this, you end up with a messy, disorganized system with duplicated contacts and companies, drop-down menus with options that don’t make sense, and random contact properties.

 And pretty soon you're frustrated with the very tool you purchased to make your job easier.
 So what's the solution?